brendanhay/brendanhay.github.io/_posts/2016-08-09-credentials.md

 A couple of the important points above to make note of:

-1. A randomly generated initialisation vector (IV).
+1. The use of a null initialisation vector (IV), because of key uniqueness.
 2. An AES256 block cipher running in CTR mode.
 3. Generating an HMAC digest of the encrypted ciphertext (Encrypt-then-MAC).